Economy of Indianapolis: Financial services

-Insurance

-Elevance Health, one of three Fortune 500 companies headquartered in Indianapolis, employs more than 2,600 at the L. Ben Lytle Center.
-Elevance is the largest for-profit managed care company in the Blue Cross Blue Shield Association, providing healthcare coverage to more than 42 million policyholders.
-It is also the largest publicly traded company based in Indiana, with revenue of $122 billion in 2020.
+In 2020, Indianapolis's finance sector employed about 70,800 workers, primarily in banking and insurance.
+Elevance Health, one of three Fortune 500 companies headquartered in the city, employs more than 2,600 at the L. Ben Lytle Center.
+It is the largest for-profit managed care company in the Blue Cross Blue Shield Association, providing healthcare coverage to more than 42 million policyholders.
+Elevance is also the largest publicly traded company based in Indiana, with revenue of $122 billion in 2020.

-OneAmerica Financial Partners employs 1,000 at its downtown Indianapolis headquarters in OneAmerica Tower.
+OneAmerica Financial employs roughly 2,500 at its downtown Indianapolis headquarters in OneAmerica Tower.
 OneAmerica, founded in the city as American United Life (AUL) in 1877, is the second-largest privately held company in Indiana, with revenue of $2.7 billion in 2020.

-Carmel-based CNO Financial Group provides life insurance, annuity, and supplemental health insurance products to more than four million U.S. customers.
+Carmel-based CNO Financial Group provides life insurance, annuity, and supplemental health insurance products to more than 4 million U.S. customers.
 Its headquarters employs 1,200.

+From the mid-1950s through the late 1980s, American Fletcher National Bank (AFNB), Indiana National Bank (later known as INB Financial Corporation), and Merchants National Corporation were among the three largest banks in the city.
+Beginning the 1980s, a series of acquisitions claimed the three Indianapolis-based companies.
+American Fletcher was acquired by Bank One Corporation in 1987 (succeeded in 2004 by JPMorgan Chase); INB Financial Corporation was acquired by the National Bank of Detroit in 1992 (also succeeded by JPMorgan Chase in 2004); and Merchants National Corporation was acquired by National City Corporation in 1992 (succeeded by PNC Financial Services in 2008).

+JPMorgan Chase maintains a large local presence, with about 1,400 employees and local FDIC deposits totaling $14.4 billion, dwarfing all other financial institutions in central Indiana.
+Other notable banks serving the city's finance sector include Fifth Third Bank, Huntington Bancshares, Bank of America, First Merchants Corporation, BMO Bank, KeyBank, Old National Bank, Regions Financial Corporation, First Internet Bank, and First Financial Bank.

 Life sciences and healthcare

 Indianapolis anchors one of the largest life sciences clusters in the U.S., notably in the subsectors of drugs and pharmaceuticals and agricultural feedstock and chemicals.
 Life sciences employ between 21,200 and 28,700 among nearly 350 companies located in the region.
-Indianapolis is also a hub for academic medicine and health sciences research, home to such institutions as the Indiana University School of Medicine, School of Nursing, and School of Dentistry; Indiana University Health; Marian University College of Osteopathic Medicine and Leighton School of Nursing; and the American College of Sports Medicine.
+Indianapolis is also a hub for academic medicine and health sciences research, home to such institutions as the Indiana University School of Medicine, School of Nursing, and School of Dentistry; Indiana University Health; Marian University's Tom and Julie Wood College of Osteopathic Medicine and Leighton School of Nursing; and the American College of Sports Medicine.

 According to a 2021 report commissioned by BioCrossroads, Central Indiana's life sciences and healthcare sector generates nearly $84 billion in total economic output and supports more than 331,000 jobs throughout the region.